AT&T Business Fiber Review 2026: Real-World Latency, Speed & Pricing

 - Video conference uploads: Stable performance even with 8+ simultaneous Zoom meetings

-Cable internet typically offers 20-35 Mbps upload on comparable plans—a 30x difference that becomes critical for upload-intensive workflows.
+Legacy cable internet typically offers 20-35 Mbps upload on comparable plans—a 30x difference that becomes critical for upload-intensive workflows.
+Note that some cable providers are deploying DOCSIS 4.0 technology in select markets, offering symmetrical speeds, though this remains limited in availability as of 2026.

 Uptime & Reliability